italocjs/italocjs/README.md

 - PowerBI;

 ## Open for jobs?
-Yes, i'm open for new jobs/projects, Please contact me using linkedin or email (buttons are available above).
+Currently no, sorry..
-<a href="http://italocjs.github.io">Click here to check some of the projects i've been developing.</a>
+<a href="http://italocjs.github.io">Click here to check some of the projects i've been developing (its a bit outdated).</a>